The Turks and Caicos are a popular hideaway for the rich and famous, honeymoon couples and families ‘in the know’.

 Find the best deal, compare prices and read what other travellers have to say about these and more hotels and resorts in Turks and Caicos at TripAdvisor.

-The best time for a Turks and Caicos honeymoon is during the dry season between November to May when the average daily temperature sits around 27°C (80°F) with a high of 29°C (84°F) and a low of 25°C (77°F).
+The best time to visit the Turks and Caicos is during the dry season between November to May when the average daily temperature sits around 27°C (80°F) with a high of 29°C (84°F) and a low of 25°C (77°F).

 The best diving is between April and July, when it is also outside the busy tourist season of mid-December to mid-April during which prices skyrocket.